Please note: This is a DIY charcuterie board and not available for order.

 Portion: 100 – 150 grams of meat per person.

 Without a doubt, meat is the star of the show in a charcuterie platter, given that the very definition of charcuterie is “cold cooked meats collectively.”
 Of course, now we use it to refer to a whole range of foods arranged on a board, complete with cheeses, dips and such.
-For meat, a good starting point is to select a pate (to spread on crackers), a smoked or cooked deli meat (sliced), and a sausage or salami (cut into rounds).
+For meat, a good starting point is to select 1-2 smoked or cooked deli meat (sliced), and a sausage or salami (cut into rounds).

 Portion: About 200 grams of cheese per person.

-1 hard, 1 soft.
-Farmhouse Clothbound Cheddar makes a great choice for a hard cheese, and I’d suggest a Brie or camambert for the soft.
-For two people, two is often enough – but if you and your significant other are avid cheese-lovers, feel free to add some more!
+1 hard, 1 soft… or as much as your heart desires.
+Little Qualicum Cheeseworks has great options for hard cheeses, and I’d suggest a Brie or a chevre for the soft.
+For two people, 2-3 is often enough – but if you and your significant other are avid cheese-lovers, feel free to add some more!

 Portion: 4-5oz per person

 Of course in season, local is always best!
 You just can’t beat the full flavours of fruit that’s been picked the same day, or day before.
 For Valentine’s Day, it’s a bit tougher, though not impossible, to add some local love to your charcuterie.
-Local Abbotsford grown kiwis, BC grown pears, and BC Apples make good additions to the board.
-Otherwise, grapes, melons and strawberries offset the meats and cheeses very well – and a slice of citrus (Cara Cara oranges look great for Valentine’s Day!) cuts through the overly sweet chocolates and jams you may add.
+Winter Citrus (Blood Oranges & Cara Cara oranges look great for Valentine’s Day), local Abbotsford grown kiwis, BC grown pears, and BC Apples make good additions to the board.
+Otherwise, grapes, melons and strawberries offset the meats and cheeses very well and cuts through the overly sweet chocolates and jams you may add.
 Which brings us to….

 Portion: About a handful of each, I know, not the most exact measurement.
 Add more or less as your heart desires.

 I recommend choosing one of each, and if you’re looking for a way to really dress up the platter than try your hand at baking some candied nuts.
-Pecans, Figs and Medjool Dates are great for a sweet charcuterie, whereas Local Hazelnuts, Almonds and dried mango or dried apricots (not the candied stuff) work well for a more dinner-like approach.
+Candies & chocolates are great for a sweet charcuterie, whereas Local Hazelnuts, Almonds and dried mango or dried apricots (not the candied stuff) work well for a more dinner-like approach.

 Jellies, Jams, Relishes & Honey.